Skip to main content

 AspectTraditionalAgentic AI

-AnalysisHuman reads alerts one by oneAI triages all alerts, prioritizes
+AnalysisHuman reads alerts one by oneAI triages all alerts, prioritises

 ContextAnalyst manually correlates dataAgent queries multiple sources autonomously